Clamepending/ZirconTutorial/content/posts/OmniWheels.md

 Secure the omniwheel onto the motor by screwing an aluminum standoff onto the motor shaft.

+You dont have to put the motor on the mainboard yet!

 ![soldered motors](/img/steps/omniweelwithoutstandoff.jpg)

 ## Repeat!

 The result should look like this. repeat 3 times for each other motor

+You dont have to put the motor on the mainboard yet!

 ![soldered motors](/img/steps/omniwheelFinished.jpg)